rlevchenko/powershell-sql/README.md

 - Domain.cr : custom resouce with PS script that adds machine to the domain
 - SQLInstall.cr : custom resource with PS scripts to install and configure SQL Server
 - SQLInstall2.cr : custom resource with PS scripts to install and configure a second SQL Server node
+- Result: 2 SQL Servers running in the AlwaysOn-enabled cluster